Cancer Research UK logo.

 What is secondary bone cancer?

 Secondary bone cancer is when a cancer that started somewhere else in the body has spread to the bones.
+It is also called metastases.
+Symptoms can include pain, backache and breaks in bones.

-Diagram showing how cancer cells get into the blood stream and are able to spread to other parts of the body
+Diagram showing how cancer cells get into the blood stream and are able to spread to other parts of the body.

 The secondary cancer is made of the same type of cells as the primary cancer.